kirenz/course-template/docs/course-syllabus.md

 Therefore, as much as possible, you will be working on a variety of tasks and activities throughout each lecture and lab.
 You are expected to attend all lecture and lab sessions and meaningfully contribute to in-class exercises and discussion.
 Additionally, some lectures will feature [application exercises] that will be graded.
-In addition to application exercises will be periodic activities help build a learning community.
-These will be short, fun activities that will help everyone in the class connect throughout the semester.

 You are expected to bring a laptop to each class so that you can take part in the in-class exercises.
 Please make sure your laptop is fully charged before you come to class as the number of outlets in the classroom will not be sufficient to accommodate everyone.
-More information on loaner laptops can be found [here](https://keeplearning.duke.edu/technical-support/).

 ## Teams

 You will be assigned to a team at the beginning of the semester.
-You are encouraged to sit with your teammates in lecture and you will also work with them in the lab sessions.

 All team members are expected to contribute equally to the completion of the labs and project and you will be asked to evaluate your team members throughout the semester.
 Failure to adequately contribute to an assignment will result in a penalty to your mark relative to the team's overall mark.